Chimatara/jupyterhub/docs/source/rbac/roles.md

 Services do not have a default role.
 Services without roles have no access to the guarded API end-points.
 So, most services will require assignment of a role in order to function.

 **Groups** \
-A group does not require any role, and has no roles by default.
+A group does not require any role, and have no role by default.
 If a user is a member of a group, they automatically inherit any of the group's permissions (see {ref}`resolving-roles-scopes-target` for more details).
 This is useful for assigning a set of common permissions to several users.

 **Tokens** \
-A token’s permissions are evaluated based on their owning entity.
+A token’s permission is evaluated based on their owning entity.
 Since a token is always issued for a user or service, it can never have more permissions than its owner.
 If no specific scopes are requested for a new token, the token is assigned the scopes of the `token` role.

 (define-role-target)=